harmony-one/h/progress/rikako-hatoya.md

+2024-11-14 Thu: Created transcription for full video on elon-tucker video and compared with descript's transcription.
+Researched transcription AI model used in descript.

 2024-11-13 Wed: Further worked on creating segments and characterizing the full Elon video for analysis.
 Worked on updating code for my transcription program, created transcription using the new segment video.

 2024-11-12 Tue: [Created](https://github.com/rikaa15/transcription) text-to-speech converter word for word with milisecond precision timestamps using Google's ASR API.
 Tested on cropped Elon video, created more cropped audio segments of video file for testing.